ddnexus/pagy/docs/extras/keyset_numeric.md

 ==- `pagy_keyset_numeric(set, **vars)`

 This method is similar to the `pagy` (for offset pagination) method.
 It returns the `pagy` object and the array of `records` pulled from the DB.

+==- `pagy_cache_read(key)`

+This method handles cache reading.
+It uses the `session` cache by default.
+Customize your cache by overridig it in yor app.

+==- `pagy_cache_write(key, value)`

+This method handles cache writing.
+It uses the `session` cache by default.
+Customize your cache by overridig it in yor app.

+==- `pagy_cache_new_key`

+This method must generate and return a new cache key.
+It is called when a new cache entry is needed.
+It uses a simple algorithm that allows 1B number shortened to max 5 letters.
+Customize it adding expiration or other property to the new entry, before returning the key.

 ===